GM, Ford to have white-collar employees work remotely starting Monday

 Barra said the remote-work policy applied globally apart from China, which has existing protocols in place.
 “Our IT tools and systems have been extensively stress-tested; it’s vital that we leverage them to continue delivering,” she said.

+Ford's Hackett told employees that in the event a worker tests positive for the virus they will be told to get medical attention and self quarantine at home.
+Ford will identify others who may have been in contact with that person and instruct them to seek medical attention and self quarantine for 14 days.

+He added Ford will close any facility exposed to a confirmed case, and a spokeswoman confirmed that includes manufacturing plants.

-Ford has seen "limited" impact to its global operations due to the epidemic, with some employees testing positive for the virus in China and Germany but none so far in the United States, spokesman Mark Truby said on a call with reporters.
+However, Ford has seen "limited" impact to its global operations due to the epidemic, with some employees testing positive for the virus in China and Germany but none so far in the United States, spokesman Mark Truby said.

 The No. 2 U.S. automaker has not lost any vehicle production outside of China and it is taking steps to keep its plants operating, he said.
 However, some parts of the U.S. market have seen customer traffic at dealers hurt by the outbreak, he added.

-On Thursday, Fiat Chrysler Automobiles NV (FCA) FCHA.MI, FCAU.N said an employee at its transmission plant in Kokomo, Indiana, had tested positive for COVID-19, the disease caused by the virus, but he was being treated and the plant was still operating while anyone exposed to that worker was quarantined.
+On Thursday, FCA said an employee at its Indiana transmission plant had tested positive for COVID-19, the disease caused by the virus, but he was being treated and the plant was still operating while anyone exposed to that worker was quarantined.

+Manley said in the letter to employees on Thursday that FCA is focused on worker safety and keeping its plants running.

+"Clearly, we are now moving beyond regional hotspots and into planning for how this will impact every area of our business across the world," he said.

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))